 You can solicit positive reviews by simply requesting them from your clients via email after a positive visit.
-Tools like VSmart Promote make this process easy by automatically sending follow-up emails after a client’s visit to get feedback and request online reviews.
+Tools like VSmart Alert, which comes built in to WebDVM websites, make this process easy by automatically sending follow-up emails after a client’s visit to get feedback and request online reviews.

 Do report false reviews.